 Archbishop Vigneron’s coat of arms was originally designed for his 1996 episcopal ordination under Cardinal Adam Maida, and then updated following his appointment as archbishop.
+The coat of arms was redesigned again in 2017 with the release of his pastoral letter, Unleash the Gospel, and the update to the Archdiocesan coat of arms.

 The crest includes a shield divided into three portions.